🌷Spring Sale! Get any Course for £11.99 Only!

 Understanding the Regulatory Difference

 In the UK, nursing registration is regulated by the Nursing and Midwifery Council (NMC).
-The NMC register is divided into fields of practice, including:
+The NMC register uses field-specific entries, and the NMC registration and qualification codes list adult and children’s nursing separately alongside other fields of practice:

 • Adult Nursing